-SCHOOL CLOSINGS
+SCHOOL CLOSTNGS

-In the event that school must be canceled due to bad weather or other emergencies, the closing will be announced on KYTV Channel 3 and KOLR Channel 10, along with our school's automated phone system.
+In the event that school must be canceled due to bad weather or other emergencies, the closing will be announced on KYTV Channel 3 and KOLR Channel 10, via school social media pages, and through our school's automated phone system.
 New enrollees will have a form to fill out for this automated system.